fbpx

 9. Super Bowl 31

 Desmond Howard’s kickoff return.
 The Packers seemed like a team of destiny.
-Reggie White, the spiritual leader, and a then youngster from Mississippi named Brett Favre led the Green and Gold back to their glory days, putting together both the top offense and defense under a coaching staff that included a ridiculous amount of future head coaches.
-But it was Desmond Howard’s kickoff return that everyone remembers from that game, coming at a point when it looked like the Drew Bledsoe led Patriots might have a chance.
+Reggie White, the spiritual leader, and a kid from Mississippi named Brett Favre led the Green and Gold back to their glory days.
+The team owned the NFL’s top offense and top defense under a coaching staff that included a ridiculous amount of future head coaches.
+But it was Desmond Howard’s kickoff return that everyone remembers from that game, coming at a point when it looked like quarterback Drew Bledsoe and the Patriots might have a chance.
 Howard slammed the door shut and won MVP honors.

 Embed from Getty Images